-Each class has timetabled lessons as part of the Clarborough Curriculum.
+Each class has a weekly timetabled lesson of thirty minutes.

 French can also be revisited in short sessions throughout the week to consolidate knowledge and ensure new language is retained.

 French lessons include:

 - PowerPoints and interactive whiteboard materials - Interactive games (which pupils can access from home to consolidate their learning) - Songs & raps - Differentiated desk-based consolidation activities - Worksheets (at three different levels of challenge) are provided throughout each teaching unit and can be used in class or can be sent home to be completed as a homework exercise